madtomic/Maintenance-Manager--CB-Plugin/README.md

 - Prevents non authorized players to log-in during maintenance.
 - Changes the motd on the multi-player screen when the server is in maintenance.
 - Commands can be casted from console or in-game.
+- Config file for custom texts ,broadcasts and motd.
+- Custom server icon for maintenance.
+- Server reload support.
+- You can reload the config without restarting the server or reloading it entirely with /maintenance reload.
 - Full permissions supported:

  maintenance.acess (give the permission to log-in during maintenance and to not being kicked when a maintenance begin)